 "Motivated by a Christ-centered vision of humanity and human history, our school promotes the formation of the whole person.
-Such formation embraces not only intellectual, but also physical, emotional, moral and spiritual dimensions of human growth in accordance with the teachings of the Catholic Church.
+Such formation embraces not only intellectual, but also physical, emotional, moral and spiritual dimensions of human growth.
 Intellect, emotions, creative ability and cultural heritage have a place in the life of the school.
 Human knowledge and skills are recognized as precious in themselves, but find their deepest meaning in God's plan for creation."
-From the PHILOSOPHY OF EDUCATION FOR CATHOLIC SCHOOLS IN THE PROVINCE OF BC by Catholic Bishops of BC.
+From PHILOSOPHY OF EDUCATION FOR CATHOLIC SCHOOLS IN THE PROVINCE OF BC by Catholic Bishops of BC.